Hair Care Tips for Teens

 Sometimes, the type of skin you have affects your hair type.
 If you have dry skin, you probably have dry hair.
 The same goes for oily skin and oily hair.

-While there are a ton of products on the market to help teens take better care of their skin, many hair products on the market do more harm than good.
+While there are a ton of products on the market to help teens take better care of their skin and hair, many hair products do more harm than good.
 Let's look at some of the causes and treatments for dry and oily hair.